benbyford/ai-ethics-framework/Framework.md

   - Fairness of participants in an AI system should be upheld and, where possible, be demonstrated.

+- ### Data relevance

+  - If the data is old, unreliable, or dirty (a data science term referring to there being many problems in the data that need to be sorted out before it can be used for inference) then it may not be appropriate to be used with Machine Leaning techniques.

 - ### Data manipulation

   - Do you manipulate data to the detriment of your users to best fit your own goals?